Home

 10 km / 800 HM

 The morning routine is the same as yesterday.
-The path is a more or less a traverse, crossing several side streams, which can be handled with regular shoes.
-After that, we go moderately steep through meadowland, passing many rock spires in the foreground, then up steep scree slopes to the Shinguche La, 5146 m.
-On the other side, we descend initially over monotonous scree slopes, then alongside a stream flanked by impressive rock formations.
-The campsite is at 4710 m, just before a stream crossing that will likely be easier tomorrow morning.
+The trail crosses several side streams, which can still be negotiated with normal hiking shoes.
+Afterwards, the ascent continues at a moderate gradient through grassy terrain, passing many outlying rock spires, before climbing steep scree slopes up to the Shinguche La (5146 m).
+On the other side, the descent initially leads over monotonous scree slopes, then follows a stream flanked by impressive rock formations.
+The campsite is set at 4710 m, just before a stream crossing that will likely be easier in the morning.

-In the afternoon, Claudia explores a possible access route to Nigutse South up to 5100 m.
-The mountain looks quite interesting, but no suitable campsite can be found higher up in the scree-covered terrain.
-From here, it would be too far for a single day, considering our still relatively poor acclimatization, with over 1000 meters of elevation to climb.
+In the afternoon, Claudia scouts a possible route up towards Nigutse South, reaching up to 5100 m.
+The mountain looks quite interesting, but higher up in the scree-covered terrain no suitable campsite can be found.
+From here, it would be more than 1000 meters of ascent in a single day, which is too much given our still rather limited acclimatization.

 The pass is hiding behind the rock pinnacles